canonical/launchpad-manual/how-to/debugging.rst

 and choose "buildd" from the drop-down.
 You might be prompted for the password for the "ubuntu" user.

-Once the ssh connection is established go to the Explorer and "Open Folder" -> launchpad-buildd (the git clone of the buildd repo on your VM).
+Once the ssh connection is established, go to the Explorer and "Open Folder" -> ``launchpad-buildd`` (the git clone of the buildd repo on your VM).

 Configure the test framework (visual examples